sturiandre/av_it_subs/doc/general_infos.md

 Would you like to contribute to translations for AV materials?

-We are looking for translators for our team
+We are looking for translators for our team!

 No formal certificates in linguistic studies are needed (a quick translation test will be asked), only just some computer skills (using a browser).
 We'll use Telegram for communication

-If you're interested send your application following the instructions reported below
+If you're interested, send your application following the instructions reported below

 [Link to a google drive doc with which short video to translate and e-mail address for submission]